 - Your request should not be a project routinely funded by local school system resources.

-- The school principal must approve the project by co-signing the grant application by the deadline.
+- The school principal must approve the project by recommending/signing off on the grant application by the deadline.
+This will be done electronically through the grant portal.
+NEW

 - The DEF will provide notification regarding site visits of awarded projects.